 There are many techniques to connect the mind and body such as meditation, deep breathing, stress management, resiliency training, spirituality, and positive and negative thinking.
 Let’s dive in and learn how to connect your body and mind.

-Some types of meditation involve maintaining a mental focus on a particular sensation, such as breathing, a sound, a visual image, or a mantra, which is a repeated word or phrase like “Om”.
+Some types of meditation involve focusing your mind on a particular thing, such as your breathing, or a mantra, which is a repeated word or phrase.
+The most common one used is a simple syllable like “Om”.

-Studies show that meditation may help reduce blood pressure, symptoms of anxiety and depression, and symptoms of irritable bowel syndrome and flare-ups in people with ulcerative colitis.
+Studies show that meditation may help reduce blood pressure, anxiety, depression, and symptoms of irritable bowel syndrome and flare-ups in people with ulcerative colitis.
 Meditation may also benefit people with insomnia.

 2. Deep Breathing

-Similar to meditation, deep breathing techniques can be highly potent and beneficial for physical and mental health.
+Similar to meditation, deep breathing techniques can be highly potent and beneficial for physical and mental health and may help relieve stress and anxiety.

-Yogic breathing, another name for deep breathing, is the voluntary regulation of the breath by consciously and actively using the diaphragm to increase the inflow and outflow of air, as well as to decrease the frequency of each breathing cycle.
+Yogic breathing, another name for deep breathing, is the control of the breath in and out of the nostrils by focusing and actively causing the diaphragm to increase the flow of air in and out, as well as to manipulate the frequency of each breathing cycle.

-The diaphragm is the muscle separating the abdomen and chest cavity.
-Attached to the base of the lungs, the diaphragm is rarely activated when breathing unconsciously.
-This translates into a shallow breathing pattern leading to poor ventilation and decreased respiratory efficiency.
+The diaphragm is attached to the base of the lungs and it is rarely activated when breathing unconsciously.
+This short, shallow breathing pattern leads to less oxygen and decreased breathing efficiency.

 Most of us nowadays breathe only short, shallow breaths, keeping our bodies in a constant fight or flight response, which triggers a whole host of reactions as mentioned above.